MundoDele Spanish Grammar

 How to use this page

-Use this page after learning the basic Spanish subjunctive and the conditional tense.
-First decide whether the condition is real, hypothetical or unreal past.
-Then choose the correct pattern with si.
+Use this page after learning the basic Spanish subjunctive and the conditional.
+First decide whether the condition is real, hypothetical or unreal in the past.
+Then choose the correct si-clause pattern.

 Real condition

-Use indicative when the condition is real or possible.
+Use the indicative when the condition is real or possible: si tengo.

 Unreal past condition